RKA2020/Maplet-GutData/README.md

 We preprocessed the data based on the three diagnosis and performed :(quotient normalization, imputation, and missing values filtering) and generated an html report of the pre-processing results

+The html report gives a summary output of all the functions/ tests performed on the data

 **Below is a screenshot of the html report generated**

 ![Screen Shot 2023-07-22 at 11 45 35 AM](https://github.com/RKA2020/Maplet_Gut_Data/assets/127655038/fbc58eb7-2ae9-4410-ac0b-a020e8c4ea9f)